AlejandraLLI/Cloud_Engineering_Project/00_Administrative/Meeting_Minutes.md

 ### Discussion

+- Data cleaning: discussed if we would bucket hours of arrival and departure or numerical values.
+The team voted for leaving the buckets.

+- Diagram:
+	- AWS SQS processing que: might not need it.
+Ask Ashish and/or Michael how to trigger Lambda if there is not an SQS.
+	- Debate if we need an EDA between raw and cleanning & if we want to store the EDA in an S3 bucket.
+	- Training data: Is there a difference between ECS & ECS-Fargate?
+	- Ask about how to generate plots for the Webapp.
+Connect AWS S3 directly to fargate or call a Lambda function to run a Python script and save images.

+	Ask if this should be just for the project or if its from buisness perspective.

+### Tasks for next week
+- Convert cleaning to python script.
+Use pep8, typing hints etc...
+(ALLI)
+- Create a second version of the diagram incorporating discussion and ask questions (BOSS).
+- Upload clean data to S3 bucket (ALLI).
+- Build ML models: linear regression, RF, and others (Ruben)
+- Start building API (Sam).

+## Meeting: April 19th, 2023

+### Discussion

 - Review EDA: decided to log price of ticket, not transform duration.
 - Augment data: we don't think we need to augment data for this project.
 - Add date to the data set from original flight.
 Beware that we might have some wrong dates associated to the clean data.